Reuel-T/transaction-app/README.md

 npm run dev
 ```

-The client runs on http://localhost:5173/
+The client runs on http://localhost:5173/, Right now I have no plans to put it in a container as well